Endemic Zoonosis | Spondylodiscitis | Prolonged Antibiotic Therapy

 - “Surgery rarely needed except for neurological deficit or instability

-Endemic regions: Mediterranean (Spain, Italy, Greece), Middle East, Central Asia, Latin America.
-Travel history is essential in non-endemic countries like Australia.
-Ask about dairy consumption and animal contact.
+Endemic regions: Mediterranean (Spain, Italy, Greece), Middle East, Central Asia, Indian subcontinent, Latin America.
+Travel, dietary and occupational history is essential in non-endemic countries where most cases are imported.
+Ask about unpasteurised dairy consumption and animal contact.

 Pathognomonic radiographic finding: Erosion of the anterosuperior vertebral corner.
 Occurs early in disease before disc space narrowing.
 Helps differentiate from TB (which affects anterior vertebral body more diffusely).